spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 | `internal_error`    | Internal error occurred                                              |
 | `module_version`    | [Module](../../vendors/terraform/module-registry.md) version updated |

-## Policy in practice
+## Notification policy in practice

 Using the notification policy, you can completely re-write notifications or control where and when they are sent.
 Let's look into how the policy works for each of the defined routes.

 ### Choose a space for your policy

-When creating notification policies you should take into account the space in which you're creating them.
+When creating notification policies, take into account the space in which you're creating them.
 Generally the policy follows the same conventions as any other Spacelift component, with a few small caveats.

-#### Determine space for run update notifications
+=== "Run update notifications"
     Run update messages will rely on the space that the run is happening in.
-It will check any policies in that Space including policies inherited from other Spaces.
+It will check any policies in that space, including policies inherited from other spaces.

-#### Determine space for internal errors
+=== "Internal errors"
     Most internal errors will check for notification policies inside of the root space.
-However if the policy is reporting about a component that belongs to a certain space and it can determine to which one it is, then it will check for policies in that or any inherited space.
+However if the policy is reporting about a component that belongs to a certain space (and can determine which space it is), then it will check for policies in that or any inherited spaces.

     Here is a list of components it will check in order:

     - Stack
     - Worker pool
     - AWS integration
     - Policy

-!!! info
-    If you are new to spaces, consider exploring our [spaces documentation](../spaces/README.md).

 ### Inbox notifications

 Inbox notifications are what you receive in your [Spacelift notification inbox](../../product/notifications.md).
-By default, these are errors that happened during some kind of action execution inside Spacelift and are always sent even if you do not have a policy created.
+By default, these are errors that happened during action execution inside Spacelift and are always sent even if you do not have a policy created.

-However using the policy allows you to alter the body of those errors to add additional context, or even more importantly it allows you to create your own unique notifications.
+However, with notification policices you can alter the body of those errors to add additional context or create your own unique notifications.

 The inbox rule accepts multiple configurable parameters, all _optional_: